-- an audited year-to-date profit and loss statement reporting business revenue, expenses, and net income up to and including the most recent month preceding the loan application date; or - an unaudited year-to-date profit and loss statement signed by the borrower reporting business revenue, expenses, and net income up to and including the most recent month preceding the loan application date, and two business depository account(s) statements no older than the latest two (2) months represented on the year-to-date profit and loss statement. - o For example, the business depository account statements can be no older than April and May for a year-to-date profit and loss statement dated through May 31, 2020. - If the two (2) most recent depository account statements conflict with the information presented in the current year-to-date profit and loss statement, the Originator must obtain additional statements or other documentation to support the information from the current year-to-date profit and loss statement.
+- an audited year-to-date profit and loss statement reporting business revenue, expenses, and net income up to and including the most recent month preceding the loan application date; or - an unaudited year-to-date profit and loss statement signed by the borrower reporting business revenue, expenses, and net income up to and including the most recent month preceding the loan application date, and three business depository account(s) statements no older than the latest three (3) months represented on the year-to-date profit and loss statement. - For example, the business depository account statements can be no older than August, September, and October for a year-to-date profit and loss statement dated through October 31, 2020. - If the three (3) most recent depository account statements conflict with the information presented in the current year-to-date profit and loss statement, the Originator must obtain additional statements or other documentation to support the information from the current yearto-date profit and loss statement.